14 Lessons From The Psychology of Money That Can Help You Build Wealth

 Be Nicer and Less Flashy

 You don’t need to peacock your way through life to prove you’ve made it.
-In fact, the flashier someone looks, the more likely they’re compensating.
-Housel points out that being kind, genuinely kind, pays off in ways you can’t always measure.
+Housel points out that being genuinely kind pays off in ways money can’t measure, and that’s a key lesson in the psychology of money.

 Save.
 Just Save.
 You Don’t Need a Specific Reason to Save

-Saving for “just in case” turns into “thank God I did.”
+Cash buys time, power, and peace of mind.
+Saving “just in case” today turns into “thank goodness I did” tomorrow.

 Define the Cost of Success and Be Ready to Pay It

-Everything you want has a price tag, just not always in dollars.
-The stock market charges you with volatility.
-Entrepreneurship takes time, energy, and emotional hits.
-Raising kids, climbing a career ladder, building wealth, it all comes with stress, risk, and sacrifice.
+Everything you want has a price tag, and Housel reminds you it’s not always measured in dollars.
+The stock market charges you with volatility, entrepreneurship takes your time and energy, and building wealth demands patience and sacrifice.

 Worship Room for Error